|

 Circuit training however focuses more on the anaerobic strength

-training exercises with spurts of aerobic exercises.
-For
+training exercises with spurts of aerobic exercises or periods of rest

-beginners, start with a shorter circuit incorporating 3 or 4 strength
+beginners, start with a shorter circuit incorporating 4 to 5 strength

-training exercises with spurts of aerobic exercises in
+training exercises with spurts of aerobic exercises (for endurance ) or

-between.
-For intermediate you should add additional circuits
+For intermediate and advanced levels, you would add additional

 Before starting any of the below circuits, make